Actuary turned software developer Chris Cherry talks about his Naked journey.

 “I loved it; it was something new and teaching felt very fulfilling.
 I got very involved: preparing video lectures as supplemental material (this was before COVID-19), and trying to make sure all the assignments were fun and had good data.”

-One thing Chris has been known for since he was a young boy, is that he is always willing to put effort into whatever he was doing.
+One thing Chris has been known for since he was a young boy, is that he is always willing to put effort into whatever he is doing.
 “I haven’t always been a natural at things, but as soon as I decide to do something, I give it everything I’ve got,” he says.

 He ended up lecturing for seven years.
-Towards the end he still wasn’t sure if being an actuary was what he wanted to do.
-However, lecturing had helped him to see actuaries in a different light.
+Towards the end, he still wasn’t sure if being an actuary was what he wanted to do.
+However, lecturing helped him to see actuaries in a different light.
 He could see that there were other ways of doing things and that being an actuary was really just about the skill set.
 It was up to him how he wanted to use those skills.
 But he still wasn’t sure where he could go without feeling like he was selling his soul.

 Not long after, the founders of a new insurtech startup called Naked Insurance came to the university to recruit some students.
 They explained the Naked Difference and how it helps better align the interests of the company with those of the people they’re insuring.
 They also said not to think of the company as an insurer, but rather as a tech company that sells insurance.
 In other words, expect to get your hands dirty with some non-actuarial work.